takeshita-sho/OscillatorOptimization/README.md

 4. **Analyze Results:**

-   - If instead you want to re-solve for an existing solution from a `DataFrame` dataset, you can use the `solve_row` function.
+   - If instead you want to re-solve for an existing solution from a `DataFrame` dataset, you can use the `solve_row` method.

    ```julia
    #- Activate the project